German submarine U-95 (1940): Third patrol

 The boat left Lorient on 16 February 1941 for her third sortie.
 She sank Cape Nelson and Temple Moat south of Iceland on the 24th.

 When Pacific went down on 2 March north of Rockall, there was only one survivor.
 The destruction of the neutral Murjek was even more bloody.
 She went to the bottom with all hands on the fifth.

 U-95 returned to France, but to St. Nazaire on 19 March.

 Fourth patrol

-The boat maintained her success on her fourth patrol, sinking Taranger 150 nmi southwest of Reykjavik in Iceland on 3 May 1941.
+The boat maintained her success on her fourth patrol, sinking Taranger 150 nmi southwest of Reykjavík in Iceland on 3 May 1941.

 1930 Built as TARANGER at Burmeister & Wains Maskin- & Skibsbyggeri, København, Danmark for Westfal-Larsen & Co.
 A/S, Bergen.
 Launched 12/02, delivered in April.

-torpedoed and sunk 03/05 by the German submarine U-95 (Kapitänleutnant Gerd Schreiber) abt.
-150 nm South West of Reykjavik, Iceland whilst on a voyage from Liverpool, England via Panama to Vancouver, BC, Canada in ballast.
+Torpedoed and sunk 03/05 by the German submarine U-95 (Kapitänleutnant Gerd Schreiber) abt.
+150 nm South West of Reykjavík, Iceland whilst on a voyage from Liverpool, England via Panama to Vancouver, BC, Canada in ballast.
+1 man died.
+31 survivors.